- Committee Information

 Every academic year, the Green Fund Committee can designate up to $30,000 to be used to address off-cycle, time-sensitive sustainability projects happening around campus.
-With a maximum of $1,500 allocated to each project, recipients must use these Mini Grant funds within six months, or before July 30th, whichever comes first.
-Agnese Nelms Haury Program in Environmental and Social Justice provides additional funding of $5,000 for mini grants that fall within the social environmental sphere.
+With a maximum of $2,000 allocated to each project, recipients must use these Mini Grant funds within six months, or before July 30th, whichever comes first.

-Mini Grant proposals are accepted September to March each academic year, and should be submitted at least two months before the proposed project would begin.
-Any UA student or employee is welcome to apply.
+Mini Grant proposals are accepted in the fall semester until March each academic year, and should be submitted at least two months before the proposed project would begin.
+Any UArizona student or employee is welcome to apply.

 For more information about Mini Grant requirements, review these Mini Grants Application Details.
 In the interest of transparency, all applications regardless of funding status will remain posted indefinitely for general audience viewing.